-Nothing wrong with it in principle and I am fine with it myself, find it extremely useful.
+There is nothing wrong with it in principle, and I am fine with it; I find it extremely useful.
 But this is where it starts to unravel because

 Ah, I see you are interested in psychology, criminal thrillers and ‘How to get away with murder’, Mr Fred Smith of Anytown!.
-That’s not Amazon mind you, that’s me, right now, looking at YOUR Amazon account because I can.
+That’s not Amazon, mind you; that’s me, right now, looking at YOUR Amazon account because I can*.
 Legally.
 Up to a point at any rate.
-This is because if you know even a fragment about someone, a last name, an email, then Amazon lets you search for and examine Wishlists.
-Handy if you want to share a birthday list with relatives, less good if you have a stalker!
-Of course it depends on if you even have such a wish list, but if you do if can be very telling.
+This is because if you know even a fragment about someone, the last name, an email, then Amazon lets you search for and examine Wishlists.
+Handy if you want to share a birthday list with relatives, but less good if you have a stalker!
+Of course, it depends on if you even have such a wish list, but if you do, it can be very telling.

-Oh look, a robin.
-Get a quick snap and upload it to Facebook (or Twitter, Pinterest, Flickr).
-What?
-You never use those?
-Of course, understandable.
-Facebook is procrastination incarnate, you wouldn’t be seen… Hmm?
+Hmmm?
 Is that you?
-It is, isn’t it?
+It is!
 That’s you in a pink bonnet, the photo lovingly uploaded by your Aunt Mabel, seen by your mate Baz (as suggested to him by Facebook) and duly shared with a wholly embarrassing caption he kindly Photoshopped in.

-Well, I’ve got you suitably paranoid, I’d better not get into everything Facebook gather on you, eh.
+Well, I’ve got you suitably paranoid; I’d better not get into everything Facebook gather on you, eh?
 Or the rest.
-For instance on that trip to town you will encounter many of the following and never ever registered it until I kindly point it out to you.
+For instance, on that trip to town, you will encounter many of the following and never register until I kindly point them out to you.

 DSS / benefits offices (now totally online.
-Making life misery for many!)
+Making life a misery for many!)

 Any reminders of the DVLC (also moved online).

 Add to that insurers, car and otherwise.
 You can bet they are doing EVERYTHING they can to be allowed total access to your profile.
-If you drink, smoke, if your family has a history of heart conditions, if you have a genetic marker, they want to know.
-They want to know in the finest possible intimate detail and the day they do, premiums will skyrocket!
+If you drink or smoke, if your family has a history of heart conditions, if you have a genetic marker, they want to know.
+They want to know in the finest possible intimate detail, and the day they do, premiums will skyrocket!

-Your gym memberhip and any other members clubs you are in.
+Your gym membership and any other members’ clubs you are in.

-Anywhere you eat, drink or shop – especially if they have loyally cards and/or take credit card payments.
+Anywhere you eat, drink or shop – especially if they have loyalty cards and or take credit card payments.
 This applies a hundredfold if you are buying online.

-Your dentist, doctors, hospital, all your medical files are increasing being moved to computers for easier reading, easier sharing.
+Your dentist, doctors, hospital, and all your medical files are increasingly being moved to computers for easier reading and sharing.
 Even the vets’ record of your pet’s treatment.

-Of course your employers have access and input to many of the above, let’s not forget them.
 Perhaps the above incident made you decide to look for a new job.
 Suppose you get short-listed.
-Guess what, certainly for higher profile jobs, it’s now a common policy to look online to see just who they are hiring.
-And everything you ‘liked’ on Facebook, every photo you shared, ever embarrassing comment on Twitter, the minutiae of your LinkedIn profile, your entire life is spread out for inspection.
+Guess what: certainly, for higher profile jobs, it’s now a common policy to look online to see who they are hiring.
+And everything you ‘liked’ on Facebook, every photo you shared, every embarrassing comment on Twitter, the minutiae of your LinkedIn profile, your entire life is spread out for inspection.